ADF National Council

 Chair

-Ben Bennett has worked in dairy farming in south-west Victoria for 16 years and he has experience in low-cost, lucerne-based pasture and domestic seasonal calving.
+Ben Bennett is an experienced dairy farmer from south-west Victoria.
+He has experience in low-cost, lucerne-based pasture systems and domestic seasonal calving.

 Prior to his work in the dairy sector, Ben worked for 13 years in the meat processing industry.
 In this role he managed everything from procurement to processing and international marketing exposure and has experience with costings modeling.
 Ben began his career on the floor with roles that ranged from labouring to quality control and technical project management.
 He then moved to the line and gained experience in executive management and whole of business consulting.